JTC255/VC_Dinner_Tool/README.md

 ## Limitations

-This tool is designed to accelerate triage, not replace judgment.
+This tool is designed to provide a recommendation pipeline to accelerate candidate review, not replace judgment.
+This tool has not been rigorously evaluated by a statistician.

 **LLM scoring is imperfect.** Rubric generation and scoring are model-generated and can vary between runs.
 The ensemble mode reduces variance but does not eliminate it.